Carol Fisher's Homepage

 A diagonal of a polygon is a line segment that connects any two nonconsecutive vertices.

-A diagonal of a quadrilateral separates the quadrilateral into two triangles, as shown below:
+Every quadrilateral has two diagonals.
+There always exists a diagonal of a quadrilateral that separates the quadrilateral into two triangles, as shown below:

-The sum of the interior angles in a quadrilateral is 360°.
+The sum of the interior angles in a quadrilateral is $\,360^\circ\,.$

-There are several important types of quadrilaterals, which are classified according to extra properties that their angles or sides possess.
+There are several important types of quadrilaterals, which are classified according to extra properties that their angles or sides possess:

 A rectangle is a quadrilateral with four right angles.